olooney/oranlooney.com/content/post/angle-addition.md

 Here, we additionally used the fact that sine and cosine are odd and even functions respectively, so $\cos(-x) = \cos(x)$ and $\sin(-x) = - \sin(x)$.
+We haven't proved these theorems, or even defined what we mean by a "negative angle" or a "negative length," so I encourage you to draw out the diagrams and convince yourself that this is correct.

 That means that the Pythagorean theorem is actually an immediate corollary of the angle addition formula for cosine.